Instructional Resources and Facilities Management (IRFM): Classroom and Facility Services

 SAIC’s campus has many spaces available to students, faculty, and staff for events, meetings, exhibitions, and extracurricular activities.
 These range from a simple classroom to the MacLean Ballroom to more specialized spaces such as the Gene Siskel Film Center.
 A list of available spaces including instructions, policies, and contact information for reservations can be found below.

 Various classrooms across campus are available to students, staff, and faculty for use outside of scheduled class times.
 There are 25 available rooms located either in the MacLean Center, 116 South Michigan Avenue Building, or the Sharp Building.
 Each of these classrooms has a Smart Room system including a computer, projector, screen, and an array of media playing devices.
-A full list of reservable classrooms and their capacities is located here [PDF].
-For access to any classrooms not included on this list, please contact the Administrative Director for the department that oversees the room.
+A full list of reservable classrooms is located within the Space Reservation System (SRS).

 Classroom Reservation Policy